The European market potential for avocados

 Attention to the health factor of avocados

-Thanks to the increased attention to health and the environment, the interest in organically produced avocados is growing.
-The current supply does not fully satisfy market demand due to the difficulty of producing organic avocados.
+The current supply does not fully satisfy a year-round demand due to the difficulty of producing organic avocados.
 Organic avocados can be an opportunity for growers that are able to produce according to the strict European guidelines for organic production.
 You can expect a premium price for organic avocados – however, when avocado prices become too high, consumers stop purchasing organic or fall back on conventional supply.

 Tip: